 “You’ve got no bath.”

 “Shower, I meant, shower,” I snapped, my cheeks catching red.
-Lying to Katherine was, for some reason, near impossible.
+Lying to Katherine was, for some reason, nearly impossible.

 “Let me check.
-Maybe I can help it now.”
+Maybe I can help.”
 Katherine brushed past me before I had the chance to close the door.
 She rushed up the stairs faster than I could keep up.

 My heart beat like crazy, my breath raced, and my legs did their best.
-But lack of sleep took its toll.
-And no, it wasn’t because I would be out of shape.
+But I still haven’t fully overcome Evelyn’s snake’s venom, plus I just woke up.
+And no, I wasn’t out of shape.

-When I made it to the third floor, the door was open, and Katherine stood within, staring into the room.
+When I reached the third floor, the door was open, and Katherine stood within, staring into the room.

 “Awww, come here you cute little thing,” Katherine said in a voice too sweet to fit her and ducked.